Our Strategic Leadership Team runs Anthony Nolan day-to-day

 Terence joined Anthony Nolan in November 2018 and leads the Engagement division.
 Terence is responsible for the engagement strategy that will connect more people with our cause and enable them to help our lifesaving work.
 The division is responsible for developing the voluntary income strategy for the organisation, building awareness of our work, including the brand and communications strategy and overseeing essential growth in the stem cell donor register.
 The importance of our supporters is critical in our success as an organisation and the Engagement division plays a key role in building meaningful long-term relationships to enable the organisation to save even more lives.

 Terence has worked in the not-for-profit sector for over 16 years.
 He built his career at Barnardo’s, Save the Children and most recently at Teach First where he was Director of Development and played a key role in developing and launching Teach First’s new organisational strategy and as part of Save the Children’s leadership team delivering significant growth across the fundraising mix, including launching the multi-million pound Christmas Jumper Day.
 A committed Institute of Fundraising member, Terence was named one of Fundraising Magazine’s 25 under 35 best young fundraisers in the UK in 2016.

 Outside of work, Terence’s passions lie in travel, theatre and music.
 He can also be regularly found running in his hometown of London.

 Chief Operating Officer

-Nic has 20 years' experience in the charity sector, having previously worked at Save the Children, Positively Women, Refugee Council, and Shelter, and joined Anthony Nolan after five years at the NSPCC where she was Director of Planning and Performance and led on the programme management of the delivery of the children's services.
+Nic has 20+ years' experience in the charity sector and been an active volunteer in several HIV and LGBTQ+ organisations.
+Having previously worked at Save the Children, Positively Women, Refugee Council and Shelter, Nic joined Anthony Nolan in 2013 after five years at the NSPCC where she was Director of Planning and Performance and led on the programme management of the delivery of the children's services.